TuhinPatra633/Career-Prediction-Using-Machine-Learning/README.md

 ## Contact
 For any questions or further information, please contact:
 - Tuhin Patra
-- Pankaj Sadhukhan

-Thank you for your interest in our project!
+Thank you for your interest in the project!